Towards equivalent thickened ribbon Schur functions: When two ribbons are of equal size

-We shall discuss the periodicity of undetermined elements of $\D$ by employing the approach from \cite{BTvW}.
-First introduce a sequence of functions $g_t$ and then examine the antisymmtry and the periodicity of $g_t(x)$ with the help of Lemma \ref{lem:BTvW3}.
+We shall discuss the periodicity of {\emma the} undetermined elements of $\F$ {\emma using} the approach from \cite{BTvW}.
+We first introduce a sequence of functions $g_t$, and then examine the antisymmetry and periodicity of $g_t(x)$ with the help of Lemma \ref{lem:BTvW3}.
 Recall that $r=\gcd(|\alpha|-m+1,|\beta|-m+1)=|\alpha|-m+1$.